Ways to request repeat prescriptions

 |Request Received||Prescription Ready for Collection|

-Prescription requests received after 9:30am will be processed the following day
+Prescription requests received after 9.30am will be processed on the next working day.

 Urgent Requests for Medication